Structural fire engineering

 Guidance on the procedures for carrying out fire safety engineering analyses in buildings is contained in BS 7974.
 The introduction to this standard describes its purpose as being: to provide a framework for developing a rational methodology for the design of buildings using a fire safety engineering approach, based on the application of scientific and engineering principles to the protection of people, property and the environment from fire.
 BS 7974 is accompanied by a series of published documents (PD 7974, Parts 1 to 7)) giving detailed guidance on the principles of fire engineering, fire development, spread of smoke, structural response, fire detection, fire service intervention, evacuation and risk assessment.

 Fire safety engineering is applied across a wide range of building types.
 Typical of these is the design of sports stadia.
 Modern developments incur considerable investment and clients are seeking alternative means of attracting revenue on capital outlay.
 This means that some sports stadia can no longer be described as simple steel, concrete and blockwork structures for the sole purpose of watching sport.
 Instead they are mixed occupancy, often containing shops, restaurants and conference facilities.
 This can create difficulties in developing fire safety policies consistent with the objectives of the building regulations by the use of Government published guidance alone.
-This is acknowledged in Approved Document B which states that: Fire safety engineering can provide an alternative approach to fire safety.
-It may be the only practical way to achieve a satisfactory level of fire safety in some large and complex buildings and in buildings containing different use.
+This is acknowledged in Approved Document B which states that: Fire safety engineering might provide an alternative approach to fire safety.
+Fire safety engineering may be the only practical way to achieve a satisfactory standard of fire safety in some complex buildings and in buildings that contain different uses.

 In addition to sports stadia, typical structures commonly designed using modern fire safety engineering techniques include offices, industrial buildings, airport terminals, leisure centres, hospitals and shopping centres.